Tudur ap Gruffudd: Ancestry

-Through his mother, Elen Ferch Tomos, wife of Prince Gruffudd Fychan II, Tudur was a descendant of the Prince of Wales, Llywelyn ap Gruffudd (died 1282), and of his wife, Princess Eleanor de Montfort.
-Llywelyn was the grandson of Prince Llywelyn the Great, the grandfather of Isabella of Mar, wife of Robert the Bruce, King of Scotland, and grandmother of Robert II, founder of the Royal House of Stuart.
+Through his mother, Elen ferch Tomos, wife of Prince Gruffudd Fychan II, Tudur was a descendant of the Prince of Wales, Llywelyn ap Gruffudd (died 1282), and of his wife, Princess Eleanor de Montfort.
+Llywelyn was the grandson of Prince Llywelyn ab Iorwerth, the grandfather of Isabella of Mar, wife of Robert the Bruce, King of Scotland, and grandmother of Robert II, founder of the Royal House of Stuart.
 Eleanor, on her side, was the granddaughter of King John of England of the Royal House of Plantagenet, and of his wife, Queen Isabelle of Angouleme, the granddaughter of King Louis VI of France of the Royal House of France, and niece of Peter of Courtenay, Emperor of Constantinople.

 King John had, as his brother, the famous Richard the Lionheart, while his children were respectively Richard, King of the Romans, Henry, King of England, Joan, Queen of Scotland, as well as Isabella, Holy Roman Empress, Queen of Italy and Queen of Germany.
 Through the Princes of Deheubarth, such as Lord Rhys, Tudur was a descendant of the Royal House of Aberffraw as well.
-During the war of independence, some of these Royal lineages were used to gain support for his family and his brother, Owain, the Prince of Wales, to legitimize their claim to the throne of Wales, as well as gaining support from the Kingdom of France, through the House of Valois.
+During the war of independence, some of these royal lineages were used to gain support for his family and his brother Owain, to legitimize their claim to the throne of Wales, as well as gaining support from the Kingdom of France, through the House of Valois.